Hotel restaurant near Avranches, Mont Saint-Michel, Granville and Saint-Malo

 The privateer city.
 You should not miss this visit while staying at the Auberge.
 Go through Cancale to get there, and eat oysters on the beach, that you just bought on the wharf.

-CHAUSEY ARCHIPELAGO – 40KM + 1H de bateau
+CHAUSEY ARCHIPELAGO – 40KM + 1H with boat

 This archipelago is famous among sailors, fishermen and painters.
 You may walk through the fishermen’s village or on the beaches, or wonder at numerous sea birds.